Fighting game: Emergence of fighting game genre (mid-to-late 1980s)

-Karate Champ, developed by Technōs Japan and released by Data East in May 1984, is credited with establishing and popularizing the one-on-one fighting game genre.
-A variety of moves could be performed using the dual-joystick controls.
-It used a best-of-three matches format like later fighting games, and it featured training bonus stages.
-The Player vs Player edition of Karate Champ, released later the same year, was also the first fighting game to allow two players to fight each other.
-It went on to influence Konami's Yie Ar Kung Fu, released in October 1984.
+Karate Champ was developed by Technōs Japan and released by Data East in May 1984, and is credited with establishing and popularizing the one-on-one fighting game genre.
+A variety of moves can be performed using the dual-joystick controls.
+It uses a best-of-three matches format like later fighting games, and has training bonus stages.
+The Player vs Player edition of Karate Champ, released later that year, is also the first fighting game to allow two-player duel.
+It influenced Konami's Yie Ar Kung Fu, released in October 1984.
 The game drew heavily from Bruce Lee films, with the main player character Oolong modelled after Lee (like in Bruceploitation films).
 In contrast to the grounded realism of Karate Champ, Yie Ar Kung-Fu moved the genre towards more fantastical, fast-paced action with a variety of special moves and high jumps, establishing the template for subsequent fighting games.
 It expanded on Karate Champ by pitting the player against a variety of opponents, each with a unique appearance and fighting style.
 The player could also perform up to sixteen different moves, including projectile attacks, and it replaced the point-scoring system of Karate Champ with a health meter system, becoming the standard for the genre.

-Irem's Kung-Fu Master, designed by Takashi Nishiyama and released in November 1984, was a side-scrolling beat 'em up that, at the end of each level, featured one-on-one boss battles that resemble fighting games.
-It was based on Hong Kong martial arts films, specifically Jackie Chan's Wheels on Meals (1984) and Bruce Lee's Game of Death.
+Irem's Kung-Fu Master, designed by Takashi Nishiyama and released in November 1984, is a side-scrolling beat 'em up that, at the end of each level, featured one-on-one boss battles that resemble fighting games.
+It is based on Hong Kong martial arts films, specifically Jackie Chan's Wheels on Meals (1984) and Bruce Lee's Game of Death.
 Nishiyama later used its one-on-one boss battles as the basis for his fighting game Street Fighter.
-Nintendo's boxing sequel Super Punch-Out, released for arcades in late 1984 and ported by Elite to home computers as Frank Bruno's Boxing in 1985, featured martial arts elements, high and low guarding, ducking, lateral dodging, and a KO meter.
+Nintendo's boxing sequel Super Punch-Out was released for arcades in late 1984 and ported by Elite to home computers as Frank Bruno's Boxing in 1985, features martial arts elements, high and low guarding, ducking, lateral dodging, and a KO meter.
 This meter is built up with successful attacks and, when full, enables a special, more powerful punch to be thrown.
-Broderbund's Karateka, designed by Jordan Mechner and released at the end of 1984, was a one-on-one fighting game for home computers that successfully experimented with adding plot to its fighting action, like the beat 'em up Kung-Fu Master.
+Broderbund's Karateka, designed by Jordan Mechner and released at the end of 1984, is a one-on-one fighting game for home computers that successfully added plot to its fighting action, like the beat 'em up Kung-Fu Master.